 Maintenance mechanic Salary and Perks

-According to Glassdoor, the average salary of a current maintenance mechanic in the US is $39,470 per year.
+According to Glassdoor, the average maintenance mechanic salary in the US is $39,470 per year.

 This can vary based on a specific job offer, the individual's qualifications, mechanical skills, and/or their experience.